SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: System Architecture

 The main algorithmic challenge is to compute valuations where the exchange \emph{clears}--- i.e., the amount of each asset sold to the auctioneer equals the amount bought from the auctioneer.

-When the auctioneer sets exact clearing valuations, an offer trades fully with the auctioneer if its limit price is strictly below the auctioneers exchange rate, and not at all if its limit price exceeds the auctioneers rate.
+When the auctioneer sets exact clearing valuations, an offer trades fully with the auctioneer if its limit price is strictly below the auctioneer's exchange rate, and not at all if its limit price exceeds the auctioneers rate.
 When the limit price equals the exchange rate, \SPEEDEX{} may execute the offer partially.
+Note that an exchange is a zero-sum system; as compared to sequential execution, some users may see better prices and some may see worse, but \SPEEDEX{} guarantees that no user's price is worse than their minimum limit price.

 \begin{theorem} Exact clearing valuations always exist.
 These valuations are unique up to rescaling.\footnote{And technical conditions (\S\ref{sec:uniquevalsexist}), e.g. everything clears an empty market.}